klartext/fntool/README.md

 The files (and with option -ad directories also) will be then moved into these directories.

 The -rnmode switch is without influence here.

+### Git Commands (-gitcmd)

+Instead of actually moving or renaming files, only git commands for the renaming/moving are printed to stdout.
+(To execute them, paste them into your terminal for example, or redirect the output into a file to be executed.)

+If directories needs to be created, this will still be done.

+This is an additional command switch, which can be added to either `-mv` or `-rn`.
+It does not replace these switches.

 ## Examples